Christmas Bird Count in Fayette County, WV

 WV Audubon CBC Archives

-How Does Participation Work? (from audubon.org)
+How Do Counts Work? (from audubon.org)

 Each count takes place in an established 15-mile diameter circle, and is organized by a count compiler.
 Count volunteers follow specified routes through a designated 15-mile (24-km) diameter circle, counting every bird they see or hear all day.
-It's not just a species tally—all birds are counted all day, giving an indication of the total number of birds in the circle that day.
+Not just a species tally—all birds are counted all day, giving an indication of the total number of birds in the circle that day.

 Birders of all skill sets are involved in the CBC.
-If you are a beginning birder, your compiler will pair you with an expert initially.

 If your home is within the boundaries of a CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with the count compiler.